 In addition to honoring the rich heritage of the medical profession, the ceremony also commemorated a momentous time in the history of the School of Medicine, as OHSU leads nation-wide efforts to re-imagine physician training for the next century.

-Tracy Bumsted, M.D., MPH, associate dean for undergraduate medical education, welcomed the enthusiastic crowd in the Peter Stott Center at Portland State University.
+Tracy Bumsted, M.D., MPH, associate dean for undergraduate medical education, OHSU School of Medicine, welcomed the enthusiastic crowd in the Peter Stott Center at Portland State University.
 To the students, she said, "You are an outstanding group of individuals.
-We are already proud of each and every one of you, and we are fortunate to have you as our 127th entering class, the first students in our newly transformed, Your M.D. medical school curriculum!
+We are already proud of each and every one of you, and we are fortunate to have you as our 127th entering class, the first students in our newly transformed, YOUR M.D. medical school curriculum!
 This is an AWESOME day for all of us!"

 Using famous pieces of artwork to illustrate each identity, Dr. Barnard spoke of the tension that comes from trying to achieve balance between the often complex and disparate roles a physician is asked to fulfill during their career.
 Dr. Barnard advised the future physicians to keep their own vulnerabilities in mind when acting in the role of healer.
 “We live in the same world that our patients inhabit and share their vulnerabilities…the richest source of our empathy,” he said.